Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 *This project is a Parking application for academic purpose.
 The aim of Perfect Parking is to create a parking system that will replace outdated systems and to help stop the widespread problem that is parking in our cities.
-The applications that are used in Limerick City are simply not good enough.
 So, the goal in this project is to improve the effectiveness of finding parking spaces and to also relieve the stress of the users looking for parking by implementing new and innovative features.
-I will do this by using the Django framework structure and by implementing methods such as APIs that will show the user exactly where the parking is and by providing locations for them to follow straight to the location.
-I will also use a parking monitor powered by OpenCV to detect if a parking spot has been filled or made empty.
-By doing this I feel like it will also help with traffic congestion in the city as people won't need to keep driving around the block to find a convenient parking space.*
+I will do this by building a client server APIs and website that will show the user exactly where the parking is.
+The sever will be supported by parking monitor clients powered by OpenCV to detect if a parking spot has been filled or made empty.*

 # Table of Contents {#table-of-contents .unnumbered}